Salt and Wonders of Using a Neti Pot

 The sad thing is that with frequently using that type of therapy, I became allergic to all of the Penicillin drugs.
 This is not good because it wiped out an entire arsenal of antibiotics that might serve to combat vicious infections in the future.

 I should have listened to my mother.
 She had told me for years that sniffing up some saltwater would be useful instead of relying upon antibiotics.
-She was a great one in trusting tried and true holistic methods passed down through her family.
+She was a great one in trusting tried, and accurate, holistic methods passed down through her family.
 My mother undoubtedly learned that from her mother.

 Mothers often know best.

 Salt an Essential Element

-One of many essential elements to human life as well as many other life forms is salt.
-While the composition of our bodies is made up of an average 70% of water only a fraction of that is salt.
-Yet we cannot live without it.
-Our bodies do not produce sodium so we need to get outside sources of it.
+One of the many essential elements of human life, as well as many other life forms, is salt.
+While the composition of our bodies is made up of an average of 70% of water, only a fraction of that is salt.
+We cannot live without it.
+Our bodies do not produce sodium, so we need to get outside sources of it.

-Sodium, chlorine, potassium, calcium, magnesium and a number of other elements are just as important as oxygen in being able to live and function in a healthy manner.
+Sodium, chlorine, potassium, calcium, magnesium, and several other elements are just as important as oxygen in being able to live and function healthily.

 The makeup of the salt we consume is primarily made up of a mixture of sodium and chloride.
-There may be a few other trace elements and some that might be purposely added such as iodine or flouride for health considerations.
+There may be a few other trace elements and some that might be purposely added such as iodine or fluoride for health considerations.